mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 **Michaela:** [00:12:43] Yeah.
-One of the things that I'm just, I'm writing a book about code reviews, and one of the things that I really stress in my courtroom workshops for example, is that if we are interacting, collaborating with each other, that somehow we have a framework of rules.
+One of the things that I'm just, I'm writing a book about code reviews, and one of the things that I really stress in my code review workshops for example, is that if we are interacting, collaborating with each other, that somehow we have a framework of rules.
 Um, also about our behavior and you know, what is accepted and what isn't accepted.
 And so I'm, for example, also advising people to have a code of conduct for their code reviews, right?
 So that people know, well, this is the kind of feedback, or this is the kind of interactions that we want.
-Um, so.
-What I, what I also see with communities very often is that it's really important that we have such a very stable framework that we know, you know, this is how we are expecting to behave with each other.
+Um, so, what I, what I also see with communities very often is that it's really important that we have such a very stable framework that we know, you know, this is how we are expecting to behave with each other.
-And this is also the consequences.
-If you are not, if you are not following the rules, right?
-Because rules without any consequences, aren't somehow.
-ER, um, what's your vision for the ad?
+And this is also the consequences if you are not, if you are not following the rules, right?
+Because rules without any consequences, are somehow just air.
+Um, what's your vision for the that?
 Do you have, do you have like community roles, uh, for your Party Corgi, Corgi community?
 How do they look like, have you thought a lot about that?
 Um, what's your take on that?

-**Chris:** [00:13:47] Uh, so we do have a code of conduct and it's enforced, uh, very firmly when it needs to be a lot of the wording and the mechanisms through which the code of conduct.
-Uh, was drafted up, comes from the community covenant.
-Um, and I believe the domain is lgbtq.tech has another code of conduct that we sort of looked at evaluated and took some stuff from, to add to the community covenant and like code of conduct are great and all, um, but there's like the phenomenon of missing stairs, um, which I can give you a link for, if anybody wants to read more about that, where there's basically people in the community who hold positions of power, but are.
-Not necessarily at the edges visible to be a problem, but very close to them.
+**Chris:** [00:13:47] Uh, so we do have a code of conduct and it's enforced, uh, very firmly when it needs to be.
+A lot of the wording and the mechanisms through which the code of conduct, uh, was drafted up, comes from the community covenant.
+Um, and I believe the domain is lgbtq.tech has another code of conduct that we sort of looked at, evaluated, and took some stuff from, to add to the community covenant and like code of conduct are great and all, um, but there's like the phenomenon of missing stairs, um, which I can give you a link for, if anybody wants to read more about that, where there's basically people in the community who hold positions of power, but are not necessarily at the edges visible to be a problem, but very close to them.
 If you're working close to them, you recognize them clearly as a problem.
 And then it's sort of like really hard to get them out because they are, they hold some position of power that nobody else wanted to take.
-And then people are like, Oh, but they're doing this.
-And nobody else wants to do that.
-So we can't really get rid of them.
-Cause they're like a pillar of the community or whatever.
+And then people are like, "Oh, but they're doing this and nobody else wants to do that, so we can't really get rid of them cause they're like a pillar of the community or whatever."
 And like that's a really hard situation and you have to kind of get rid of those people.
-Or like get them to modify their behavior, which is something that we've done fairly well in Party Corgi.
-I think like when it comes to enforcement, we do things publicly as much as possible because I firmly believe that every action that you take, uh, uh, with something that is like a code of conduct violation or something like that, or something that could be grown into a code of conduct violation is a communication with the people who are lurking in your community, right?
-So the only way that you have a conversation with people who don't participate daily in conversation is for them to see what actions you're taking.
+Or like get them to modify their behavior, which is something that we've done fairly well in Party Corgi, I think, like when it comes to enforcement, we do things publicly as much as possible because I firmly believe that every action that you take, uh, with something that is like a code of conduct violation or something like that, or something that could be grown into a code of conduct violation is a communication with the people who are lurking in your community, right?
+So the only way that you have a conversation with people who don't participate daily in conversation is for them to see what actions you're taking, right?
-Right?
 So the actions you take have to be very clear and public and firm, uh, in many cases.
 And if there needs to be follow up discussion with a particular person, I'm happy to do that in private, right?
 Because I'm not looking to publicly shame somebody for making a mistake.
-If they really don't understand that I really want to get better.
-I'll take it to DMS with them.
-Uh, after we've made the statement publicly about, Hey, this is not okay because that's why the, um, and then we can take it to DMS and I'll go, okay, this is why, and this is how you can fix it.
+If they really don't understand and they really want to get better, I'll take it to DMs with them.
+Uh, after we've made the statement publicly about, "Hey, this is not okay because: x, y, z," um, and then we can take it to DMs and I'll go, "Okay, this is why, and this is how you can fix it."
 And, um, that's worked out really well.
-Um, being sort of like very publicly firm about, Hey, this is the community, this is what we want here.
-Um, if you don't want this and you don't want to participate with these rules, then you can go somewhere else, then that's, that's fine.
-Okay.
+Um, being sort of like very publicly firm about, "Hey, this is the community, this is what we want here.
+Um, if you don't want this and you don't want to participate with these rules, then you can go somewhere else, then that's, that's fine."

-**Michaela:** [00:16:18] So if we feed that back into software development and collaboration, right?
+**Michaela:** [00:16:18] Okay, so if we feed that back into software development and collaboration, right?
-So writing software together now you're very experienced in that conservative.
-So maybe having also some open source perspective here, but how can we feed back those learnings?
-How we actually build a healthy community?
+So writing software together now you're very experienced in the open source, so maybe having also some open source perspective here, but how can we feed back those learnings how we actually build a healthy community?
 How can we feed that back into, you know, software collaboration?
-How can we feed that back in our interactions that we have?
-And we are building.
-Software because somehow I feel, especially for community, somehow it's much more explicit, right?
-Every Facebook community that you are entering into or a lot, not every unfortunately, but a lot have at least some, you know, some rules of how to behave that you have to, you know, adhere to.
+How can we feed that back in our interactions that we have when we are building software because somehow I feel, especially for community, somehow it's much more explicit, right?
+Every Facebook community that you are entering into, or a lot not every unfortunately, but a lot have at least some, you know, some rules of how to behave that you have to, you know, adhere to.
-But now in software development, even, um, starting at the new company, it's I think less.
-Direct.
+But now in software development, even, um, starting at the new company, it's I think less direct.
 Yeah, definitely have something.
 And maybe you have an employee handbook, but who reads it?
 Who enforces it?
 How do we behave?
 Right?
 There are, I think there are a lot of power struggles happening daily in all of the offices and places and remote work and whatnot, right?
 All over the place.
-So how can we take those learnings from community building and to bring them into our day to day work
+So how can we take those learnings from community building and to bring them into our day to day work life?

-**Chris:** [00:17:31] life?
-Yeah.
+**Chris:** [00:17:31] Yeah.
 I mean, I think that, um, when it comes down to it and you talk about open source and community and like the Party Corgi network, uh, community, those are basically the same thing, right?
 Um, and if you look at the way that Rust runs their community, uh, is a pretty good example of like generally speaking, how to do things.
-There, there was a talk recently that I watched about how breath handles their community, called something like.
-Why wasn't I consulted was the title of the talk and it goes over like, uh, how different groups are, is set up to own different pieces of the rest of community, for example.
+There, there was a talk recently that I watched about how Rust handles their community, called something like, "Why wasn't I consulted?" was the title of the talk and it goes over like, uh, how different groups are set up to own different pieces of the Rust of community, for example.
-And it's very similar to the way that Party Corgi has different people owning different channels and responsible for different sub areas of the community.
-Right.
-And like far, far, far bigger, so they're far or along and developed.
-Um, but I truly believe that, like if you're trying to build a group of humans together, Uh, working towards common purposes that this approach of that I took with Party Corgi and whatnot is the same approach that you need to take with open source is the same approach that you needed to take with your business.
+And it's very similar to the way that Party Corgi has different people owning different channels and responsible for different sub areas of the community, right?
+And like Rust is far, far, far bigger, so they're further along and developed.
+Um, but I truly believe that, like if you're trying to build a group of humans together, uh, working towards common purposes that this approach of that I took with Party Corgi and whatnot is the same approach that you need to take with open source is the same approach that you needed to take with your business.
 Uh, if you want this to be a positive thing going forward and self-reinforcing, right?

 **Michaela:** [00:18:42] Okay.
 And so if you could summarize it, what is that approach?
 So what can we take and how can we take it then?
 You know, what's the ingredient for that?
 What's the recipe?

-**Chris:** [00:18:55] So, I guess in the early days, like show up and show the values that you want in the community, right?
+**Chris:** [00:18:55] Sure, um, so, I guess in the early days, like show up and show the values that you want in the community, right?
 Like, um, the, like me as the first person, um, I had to do the things that I wanted to see other people do, and then people will self select in and out of that.
 Uh, as they see you doing things, and I think that's when it comes